-Ideas and materials for different terrariums are listed below.
+Ideas and materials for different terrariums are listed in the lesson plan.
 You may prefer to have your students help research, build, and supply what is needed for each terrarium.
 If you do, plan on taking at least a week on this project.
 If money or time is an issue, have each class on your grade level make one and rotate the models or keep them in a central place where they can be observed.